Lim-Hong-Ying/MAD-P03-Group-GG/README.md

    - If you are in any chat page your status would be changed to "online".
    - Once exiting any of the chat pages (e.g. Return back to homepage), your status would be changed to "offline" and other users can see your last seen date and time.
   ## Widget Guide
+  - Log in to the application and then create a widget
+  - Remember, widget only works when you are logged in for security purposes!
   - Press the refresh button to get todays listings
   - The widget is scrollable, so to see more items, give the widget a scroll!
   ### WishList counter